jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 However, to build a functional bridge, we need more than ZK proofs.
 Namely:

 * We must ensure that a single actor cannot cause the system to stop processing deposits.
-Currently, this requires honest majority trust assumptions.
+Currently, this requires honest-majority trust assumptions.
 * We must ensure that a single actor cannot cause the system to stop processing withdrawals.
-Currently, this requires honest majority trust assumptions.
+Currently, this requires honest-majority trust assumptions.

 These are still unsolved problems.